kubernetes-retired/service-catalog/docs/walkthrough.md

 To configure `kubectl` to communicate with the service catalog API server, we'll have to get the IP address of the `Service` (and just the IP - no ports or `http://` prefixes) that sits in front of the API server pod(s).

 If you installed the catalog with one of the `helm install` commands above, then this service will be called `catalog-catalog-apiserver`, and be in the `catalog` namespace.
+Note that how you get this IP address is highly dependent on your Kubernetes installation method.

 When you determine the IP address of this service, set its value into the `SVC_CAT_API_SERVER_IP` environment variable and then run the following commands: